Complete Guide to Solventless/Non-solvent Cannabis Concentrates

 Ice water extract made with freshly cut plants frozen immediately after harvest, this makes the most terpene-rich and therefore most intense-tasting hash, and while bubble hash made with dried and cured flowers may boast less flavour, it results in a more physically stable product that is far less likely to degrade during long-term storage.
 We did a head-to-head comparison between fresh frozen and bubble hash made with dried flowers, check it out here.

-Possibly the newest method of solvent less extraction, Rosin involves extracting a full-melt oil of high purity from flowers or hash using nothing more than heat and pressure.
-This method in its current form came to popularity around spring of 2015 when Phil “Soilgrown” Salazar exposed the technique on Bubbleman’s weekly YouTube show Hash Church, showing just how easy it was to produce high quality oil with as little equipment as a hair-straightening iron and some parchment paper.
-This revolution democratised oil-production, placing it in the hands of anybody w, no longer was it necessary to face the risks and danger of butane extractions, or to spend vast sums of money on closed-loop extraction systems to get high quality resin products suitable for dabbing.
+Possibly the newest method of solventless extraction, Rosin involves extracting a full-melt oil of high purity from flowers or hash using nothing more than heat and pressure.
+This method in its current form came to popularity around spring of 2015 when Phil "Soilgrown" Salazar exposed the technique on Bubbleman's weekly YouTube show Hash Church, showing just how easy it was to produce top-quality oil with as little equipment as a hair-straightening iron and some parchment paper.
+This revolution democratised oil-production, placing it in the hands of anybody w, no longer was it necessary to face the risks and danger of butane extractions or to spend vast sums of money on closed-loop extraction systems to get high-grade resin products suitable for dabbing.

-These days the industry has expanded and the market is full of rosin presses suitable for all pockets, from heavy duty industrial presses capable of exerting more than 30 tons of pressure for the professionals, to small hand-held units ideal for beginners.
-The final texture of rosin can vary greatly from shatter to wax to budder to sauce, and this well depend on many factors, from the condition of the starting material, the genetics used, temperature of press and subsequent storage.
+These days the industry has expanded and the market is full of rosin presses suitable for all pockets, from heavy-duty industrial presses capable of exerting more than 30 tons of pressure for the professionals, to small hand-held units ideal for beginners.
+The final texture of rosin can vary greatly from shatter to wax to budder to sauce, and this will depend on many factors, from the condition of the starting material, the genetics used, the temperature of the press and the subsequent storage of the rosin.
 As a general rule, flower rosin will be tastier, while hash rosin will be more potent, but there will always be exceptions to this rule.

 This is produced with cannabis buds, and the best results will come from flowers that have been dried but not cured for very long, as the longer the cure, the more the trichomes will oxidise and lend a darker colour to the extract.
 Unlike with BHO or Bubble Hash, it's not really possible to process freshly-harvested buds and satisfactorily produce "Live Rosin", the moisture content of recently-cut flowers is far too high to yield a stable product.
 Find out how to make it for yourself here.